 Finally we need to follow their faith because little eyes are watching OUR faith!
 They are checking to see if our behavior will endure to the ends of our lives.
-Do we believe what we believe — enough to keep believing it until the end?
+Do we believe what we believe, enough to keep believing it until the end?

 So I really did have a fun week in homeschooling.
 All my memory devices are neatly stored in wicker baskets on a shelf or hung up on the walls.
-As we study geography, our Latin verbs and Greek roots, our history cards, our Bible stories, and and our key-word outlines, I’m hoping that we’ll all remember why we’re studying so hard.
+As we study geography, Latin verbs and Greek roots, our history dates, our Bible stories, and and our keyword outlines, I’m hoping that we’ll all remember why we’re studying so hard.
 May the seeds we plant during our school days bloom into strong plants that have the faith to endure until death, walking by faith.